chelle0425/DrainageSimulator/README.md

 ## About the Project

-A simulation that takes terrain model data and simulates waterflow by tracking individual tain droplets, assuming an evenly distributed rainfall.
+A simulation that takes terrain model data and simulates waterflow by tracking individual rain droplets, assuming an evenly distributed rainfall.
 This simulation is multi-variable dependant and to first-order representative of real-life drainage basins.

 For any n x m sized terrain, this program creates an array of "rain droplets" of the same dimension, iterates through every block and tracks each individual droplet flowing downhill